TABLE OF CONTENTS

 The demand for private charter flights has grown significantly since the pandemic had us looking to lessen contact with people outside of our household.
 The business aviation market has increased more than 10% in the last few years and saw a significant jump in 2020 despite commercial flying.
 And where there is demand, there is also a need for supply.
 Private airliners and pilots are now looking to start their own airline business.
 The biggest hurdle that they must overcome as a new business is to obtain a jet charter and airline merchant account so that they can begin to make a profit.

-Finding the best strategic credit card processor can often be a challenge for new companies in this industry.
+Finding the best strategic payment processor can often be a challenge for new companies in this industry.
 In many cases, starting an airline merchant account requires large security reserves, previous processing history, and excelled credit.
 Having all that in addition to implementing security and fraud procedures can be too much for new airliner businesses.
 This is why getting an airline merchant account provider that can help you get started is a great first step.

 What to Look for in an Airline Merchant Account Provider